Mughal painting: Later paintings

 Mughal paintings continued to survive, but the decline had set in.
 Some sources however note that a few of the best Mughal paintings were made for Aurangzeb, speculating that they believed that he was about to close the workshops and thus exceeded themselves in his behalf.
-There was a brief revival during the reign of Muhammad Shah 'Rangeela' (1719–48), but by the time of Shah Alam II (1759–1806), the art of Mughal painting had lost its glory.
-By that time, other schools of Indian painting had developed, including, in the royal courts of the Rajput kingdoms of Rajputana, Rajput painting and in the cities ruled by the British East India Company, the Company style under Western influence.
-Late Mughal style often shows increased use of perspective and recession under Western influence.
+There was a brief revival during the reign of Muhammad Shah (1719–1748), but by the time of Shah Alam II (1759–1806), the art of Mughal painting had lost its glory.
+By that time, other schools of Indian painting had developed, including, in the royal courts of the Rajput kingdoms of Rajputana, Rajput painting and in cities ruled by the British East India Company, the Company style under Western influence.
+Late Mughal style often shows increased use of perspective and recession under Western influence, like in the works of Ghulam Ali Khan, Ghulam Murtaza Khan, and Mazhar Ali Khan.

-Many museums have collections, with that of the Victoria and Albert Museum in London especially large.
+Many museums have significant collections of Mughal miniatures, like the National Museum of India, the Mehrangarh Museum Trust, the Rampur Raza Library, the Indian Museum, the British Library (which includes illustrated copies of the Razmnama and Khamsa of Nizami), the Walters Art Museum, the National Museum of Asian Art, the Victoria and Albert Museum the Metropolitan Museum of Art, the Cleveland Museum of Art, the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, the San Diego Museum of Art and the Royal Collection Trust.